catid/shorthair/README.md

 + It has a RTT*3/2 upper-bound delay for the data it protects, which is the lower-bound for recovering data with ARQ.

++ Calculates and generates precisely the amount of redundancy required to achieve the target loss rate.

 + It supports variable-length data packets.

 + Overhead is 16 bytes/packet.